RealShocky/NarrativeCraft/README.md

 - Historical timelines
 - Conceptual maps

+### **Google Books Integration**

+#### Search for Books
+NarrativeCraft integrates with the Google Books API to allow users to search for books by providing a search query.
+The results include details such as the book's title, authors, publisher, published date, description, and categories.

+**Features:**
+- Search for books based on a query
+- Retrieve detailed book information
+- Incorporate book data into writing projects

+#### Retrieve Book Details
+Users can retrieve detailed information for specific books using their volume ID.
+This includes comprehensive details like title, authors, publisher, published date, description, industry identifiers, and categories.

+**Benefits:**
+- Access to a vast database of book information
+- Detailed data to enhance research and writing accuracy

+### **Google Docs Integration**

+#### Create a New Google Doc
+NarrativeCraft allows users to create new Google Docs for real-time collaboration.
+This feature provides the ability to generate new documents directly within the platform.

+**Features:**
+- Create new Google Docs for collaboration
+- Customize document properties

+#### Share Google Doc with Collaborators
+Users can share Google Docs with collaborators by assigning roles such as writer, commenter, or reader.
+This enables seamless real-time collaboration.

+**Benefits:**
+- Facilitate teamwork with co-authors and editors
+- Control access and permissions for each document

+#### Edit Google Doc Content
+Users can edit the content of existing Google Docs.
+This feature supports batch update requests to apply changes to the document, enhancing the collaborative writing process.

+**Tools:**
+- Batch update requests for document editing
+- Real-time content updates for collaboration

 ### **Integration and Usage**

-NarrativeCraft features are integrated via custom actions using separate OpenAPI specifications for OpenAI and Wolfram Alpha.
+NarrativeCraft features are integrated via custom actions using separate OpenAPI specifications for various

+ APIs.
 The user interface allows seamless interaction with these features, making it easy to incorporate generated content into your writing projects.

 **API Integration:**
 - Secure management of API keys